TriumphLLC/3DSlides/B4W-template-FILM/README.rst

 .. figure:: images/11.jpg
 		:scale: 80 %
 		:align: center
-		:alt: Fig. 2 Location of ‚ÄúRun scripts‚Äù button
+		:alt: Fig. 2 Location of ìRun scriptsî button

-		Fig. 2 Location of ‚ÄúRun scripts‚Äù button
+		Fig. 2 Location of ìRun scriptsî button

 Next, create a new scene by clicking the "Add slide" button; an automatically generated new scene will be added to a new slide.
 Camera animation for moving between scenes will be automatically generated as well.
-The navigation buttons ‚Äúplay‚Äù, ‚Äúleft‚Äù and ‚Äúright‚Äù to interact with a scene in the blend4web application are also created.
+The navigation buttons ìplayî, ìleftî and ìrightî to interact with a scene in the blend4web application are also created.
 A logic tree will be automatically generated depending on the number of new slides added.

 If you open a list of scenes in the top toolbar, then you can see new scenes.
 By clicking on them, you can switch from scene to scene depending on what future actions are required.
 For example, we have added low-poly decoration sets and two characters of the well-known fable about the crow and the fox.
 There is minimum camera animation in each scene.
 You can use our template to build a completely new story, which already includes the appropriate frame and prepared logic.
 In essence, our template is a quick tool for creating a beautiful and at the same time lightweight 3D presentation, which you can send to anyone.
 The receiver will be able to open and view it in a browser without plug-ins.